Azure/iot-identity-service/docs/dev/e2e-tests.md

 Next, the identity of this SP and the name of this resource group must be set in GitHub secrets on the repo:

+(Remember not to run `az ad sp create-for-rbac` again; that command isn't idempotent.
+It also doesn't overwrite the `tenant`, `password`, or `appId` after you run it a second time (even though it does generate new values for these).
+To reiterate, you can't log in to Azure if you don't save the output from the first time you run the command.)

 - `AZURE_TENANT_ID`: The `tenant` property from the `az ad sp create-for-rbac` output.
 - `AZURE_USERNAME`: The `AZURE_SP_NAME` variable in the script.
 - `AZURE_PASSWORD`: The `password` property from the `az ad sp create-for-rbac` output.